 Doctoral Committee Selection

-Following successfully passing the qualifying exams, students should select a dissertation director and a doctoral studies committee.
+Following successfully passing the qualifying exams, students should identify a dissertation director who is willing to work with them and together assemble a doctoral studies committee.
 The chair of the doctoral studies committee must be a member of the graduate faculty with a regular appointment in the Department of Statistics, and will typically be the dissertation director.
-The doctoral studies committee consists of a chair, two members of the graduate faculty who hold regular appointments in the Department of Statistics, and an external member.
+The doctoral studies committee consists of a chair, two members of the graduate faculty who hold regular appointments in the Department of Statistics, and an external member; see AP.6.10.5 Dissertation Committee.
 The doctoral studies committee must be approved by the director of the doctoral program in statistical science.

 Advancement to Candidacy